-The following services need to be set to an Automatic startup type:
+The following services must be set to an Automatic startup type:

-And the following services need be set to Manual or greater startup type:
+And the following services must set to Manual or greater startup type:

 Perfmon relies on inbound RPC port 135 TCP and Windows SMB port 445 TCP on the host.
 When troubleshooting Perfmon connectivity issues, please ensure that these ports are unrestricted in your firewall configuration.

-If that doesn't help and you suspect permission issues are to blame, you can work around this via regedit:
+If the steps above do not resolve the issue and you suspect permission issues are to blame, you can work around this via regedit:

-If you happen to get a response via Perfmon utility & from the collector debugger, but you get an error similar to “Object Not Found” when you attempt to view a counter, please attempt the below counter repairs:
+If you happen to get a response via Perfmon utility and from the collector debug console, but you get an error similar to “Object Not Found” when you attempt to view a counter, try repairing the counters with the following commands: